Famed forensic pathologist Dr. Cyril Wecht dies at age 93

 Born in March of 1931 to immigrant parents in rural Greene County, Wecht grew up in McKees Rocks and then the Hill District, attending Fifth Avenue High School before earning his medical degree from the University of Pittsburgh in 1956.

-After three years in the Air Force, he earned a law degree from the University of Maryland and embarked on the career in forensic pathology that would shape the rest of his life and involve him in some of the nation's highest profile criminal cases spanning decades.
+After three years in the Air Force, he earned a law degree from the University of Maryland and embarked on a career in forensic pathology that would shape the rest of his life and involve him in some of the nation's highest-profile criminal cases spanning decades.

 His public life in Allegheny County started in 1965 as deputy coroner and he was elected coroner in 1970, then commissioner in 1980.